 5 Steps to Overcoming Schema-driven Relationship Problems:

 5. Identify new behaviors.
 Now that you’re clear about your values, pick three of the most important values and write down a specific behavior that will bring you closer to those particular values.
-Think about how you will try out each of these behavior this week and commit to it.
-When will you practice these new behaviors?
-Keep in mind, the new behaviors will not erase the thoughts and feelings that are connected to your schema.
+Think about how you will try out this behavior this week and commit to it.
+When will you practice these new behavior?
+Keep in mind, the new behaviors will not eliminate the thoughts and feelings that are connected to your schema.
 Are you willing to notice all the thoughts and feelings connected to your schema and still carry out these new behaviors, if it means that it will bring you closer to the kind of relationship you want and the kind of person you want to be?

 Good luck and remember to stay curious about the outcomes of your new behaviors.
 It’s very important to stay mindful and observe the outcomes of your values-based actions.
-Even if the immediate outcome is not what you desired, the long-term outcome will bring you closer to the life you desire.
+Even if the immediate outcome is not what you had hoped for, the long-term outcome will bring you closer to having the relationships that you desire.

 Click here to take the schema quiz and identify your own schemas in relationships.
 To read more about your schemas check out the Interpersonal Problems Workbook.

 At the Bay Area CBT Center, we offer individualized therapy that provides you with the tools you need to improve well-being and create the life you desire.
 To learn more about how we can help, you can click here to book an appointment online.
 We have office locations in both San Francisco and Oakland.